 6. History of remote work in health care

 Did you know doctors paid routine house calls for complex procedures such as birthing?
-In the history of remote work, medical practitioners in the late 1700s and 1900s practiced remote work even before it became official like today.
+In the history of remote working, medical practitioners in the late 1700s and 1900s practiced remote work even before it became official like today.

 With the advent of technology and medical breakthroughs, health centers began to expand.
 Different branches of medicine housed specialists, which created an order for in-person consultations and record keeping.
 Healthcare became fully digitized, with wearable devices, and online reports that could be uploaded by labs and looked at by both doctor and patient.